 SEE MORE: Catfish Recipes

-Crystal Springs, Mississippi, celebrates its tomato heritage every year with the Tomato Festival.
+Crystal Springs, Mississippi, celebrates its tomato heritage every summer with the Tomato Festival.
 Vendors line Marion Avenue and Georgetown Street while attendees can enjoy the flea market, farmer’s market, live entertainment, the Tomato Museum and a kiddie parade.

 SEE MORE: Facts About Tiny, Tasty Tomatoes